boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ### De novo + bottom up (recommended for generic applications)

 In the recommended combined approach, features are divided into "low" (m/z<400) and "high"(m/z>=400) mass features.
 Bottom up search is performed in both cases, but for low mass features SIRIUS additionally performs de novo molecular formula annotation as a means to ensure no formula is missed.
-Due to de novo only being performed for lower masses, computation times are only minorly impacted compared to only performing bottom up search.
+Due to de novo only being performed for lower masses, computation times are only minorly impacted compared to solely performing bottom up search.
 The m/z threshold can be adjusted based on running time constraints and capabilities of your local machine.
 Element set constraints have to be set for de novo annotation and can additionally be set to apply to bottom up search as well.
 This approach can produce molecular